Travigo/travigo/docs/departure-graph.md

   and cgroup usage/limit when those kernel files are available.

-The endpoint calculates metrics from counters and current runtime state; it does not traverse the graph. `GET /healthz` remains the lightweight probe endpoint.
+The endpoint calculates metrics from counters and current runtime state; it does not traverse the graph. `GET /livez` reports that the service process is alive and is used for startup and liveness probes. `GET /healthz` reports graph readiness and returns 503 while topology, timetable, or static routing indexes are still being built.